wighawag/hardhat-deploy/README.md

     Registry.json
 ```

-The reason why buidler-deploy save chainId in the `.chainId` file is both for
+The reason why hardhat-deploy save chainId in the `.chainId` file is both for

 - safety: so that if you were to change the network to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
-- ability to know the chainId without requring to be connected to a node (and so not dependent on buidler.config.js settings).
+- ability to know the chainId without requring to be connected to a node (and so not dependent on hardhat.config.js settings).
 Useful for `export` task.

-## Buidler Tasks Availabled/Updated
+## Hardhat Tasks Availabled/Updated

-### buidler deploy
+### hardhat deploy

-This plugin adds the _deploy_ task to Buidler.
+This plugin adds the _deploy_ task to Hardhat.

 This task will execute the scripts in the `deploy` folder and save the contract deployments to disk.
 These deployments are supposed to be saved for example in a git repository.
 This way they can be accessed later.